 - Click Screen Time

 - Right there at the top, it will show you how much you have used your phone today.
-It will tell you in hours, and it will break your screen time into 3 categories: A- Social Networking B- Productivity C- Other
+It will tell you in hours, and it will break your screen time into a number of categories.

-Knowing how much time we spend on social media is a huge starting point to determine if we need to start limiting social media.
+Knowing how much time we spend on social media is a huge starting point to determine if we need to start limiting social media, and HOW to limit social media use.

 Also, if you use social media for your work or for your business, understand that some of that time in the “social networking” category, could actually be counted as “productivity.”